gatling/gatling/src/docs/content/tutorials/advanced/index.md

 ---

 In this section, we assume that you have already gone through the [Quickstart]({{< ref "../quickstart" >}}) section and that you have a basic simulation to work with.
-We will apply a series of refactorings to introduce more advanced concepts and DSL constructs.
+We will apply a series of refactorings to introduce more advanced concepts and [Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language) constructs.

 ## Step 01: Isolate processes